datalad-handbook/book/docs/basics/101-140-filesystem.rst

    :language: console
    :workdir: dl-101/DataLad-101

-   echo y | mv longnow recordings
+   $ echo y | mv longnow recordings

+The take-home message therefore is that it is best not to move subdatasets, but very possible to move subdirectories if necessary.
+In both cases, do not attempt moving with the :command:`git mv`, but stick with :command:`mv` and a subsequent :command:`datalad save`.

 .. todo::

-   Above is a very ugly hack.
-Finish this, maybe when progress has been made towards https://github.com/datalad/datalad/issues/3464
+   Update this when progress has been made towards https://github.com/datalad/datalad/issues/3464

-   For now I'm staying with the advice to not attempt moving subdatasets

 Moving/renaming a superdataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^